apeiniger/bank-feed-convert/README.md

 ## Importing

-This class helps importing CSV bank feeds from currently a few different German banks and credit care companies.
+This class helps importing CSV bank feeds from currently a few different German banks and credit card companies.

 As of today the following ones are supported:
 - ING Diba